- Due to fall summative testing, the ELA and math interim assessments will not be available until mid-November.

 Access to Tools for Teachers is free for every public school district and ESD employee.
 Users such as faculty at institutions of higher education requiring access to the Tools for Teachers site can contact OSPI via the Tools for Teachers email.

-Once the Tools for Teachers site is active, access will be available through the WCAP Portal.
+Public school district and ESD employees can access Tools for Teachers via the WCAP Portal using their existing TIDE account.
 If assistance is needed, contact your District Assessment Coordinator (DAC).
 DACs may email Assessment Analysts for technical help with educator access.

 2. Interim assessments allow teachers to check student learning throughout the year, giving them information they can use to improve their instruction and help students meet the challenge of college- and career-ready standards.
 Interim assessments can serve a variety of educator needs.
 These computer-based tests provide meaningful feedback that teachers can use to help inform instruction and promote student success.
 The interim assessments are student and teacher facing; they are not for public use, display, or distribution.